Kamran-Riyaz/js-dsa-practice/README.md

 3. **Using Arithmetic Operations (No Temp Variable)**
    Swaps the numbers using addition and subtraction (no third variable used).

+## ✅ Problem 2: Largest of Three Numbers

+### Description
+Find the Largest of 3 Numbers.

+### Approaches

+1. **Conditional Comparison Approach**
+   Uses if-else statements to manually compare each number..

+2. **Math & Array-Based Approach**
+   Uses Math.max(...array) with array functions to determine the greatest value and optionally handle ties.

 ### Folder Structure